jenshimmelreich/Bibliothek/Texte/Latour_AramisOrTheLoveOfTechnology.md

 ## Essence of a project
 "There is no such thing as the essence of a project.
 Only finished products have an essence.
 For technology, too, 'existence precedes essence.'"
 (48)

+## Sociogram - Technogram
+"So if you don't want the transportation system to turn back into a beet field, you habe to add to the task of interesting humans the task of interesting and attaching nonhumans.
+To the sociogram, which charts human interests and translations, you have to add the technogram, which charts the interests and atttachments of nonhumans."
+(58)

+## Men and things
+"Men and things exchange properties and replace one another; this is what gives technological projects their full savor."
+(61)

+## Actor
+"When our engineers cross the qualities of drivers with the qualities of automatic pilots and central computers, they're embarking on the definition of a character."
+(62)